mattblackwell/Gov-50/chapter1.md

 - Finally, print the value of `course` to the console.
 What do you think it will say?

 `@hint`
+Be sure to use quotes around the text you are trying to save.
 See Section 1.3.2 in Imai.

 `@pre_exercise_code`